Krishna Ballabh Sahay: Awards

-He was awarded the Sir Edward Albert Gait Gait's Gold Medal from the then Governor of Bihar & Orissa Mr. Gait for his excellence in English Language for his coherence & cohesion.
+He was awarded the Sir Edward Albert Gait's Gold Medal from the then Governor of Bihar and Orissa Edward Albert Gait for his excellence in English Language for his coherence & cohesion.
 His works are kept in Bihar Assembly.
-Indian National Congress Pays their tributes to K B SAHAY every year on his Birth Anniversary.
+The Indian National Congress pays their tributes to Sahay every year on his Birth Anniversary.

 Independence movement

-Soon thereafter in 1920, Sri Krishna Ballabh Sahay jumped into the fray giving up further studies by joining the Civil Disobedience Movement at the call of Mahatma Gandhi.
+Soon thereafter in 1920, Sahay jumped into the fray giving up further studies by joining the Civil Disobedience Movement at the call of Mahatma Gandhi.
 Between 1930 and 1934, he was jailed four times for different periods while taking part in the independence movement.
 During one of these incarcerations, he met his mentor Sri Babu and this bond of friendship remained intact throughout their lives.
 He was also close to Anugrah Narayan Sinha, the other legendary nationalist from Bihar.

-Came 1942 and with it came Gandhi's battle cry of "Do or Die" for the "Quit India Movement".
-Before this, senior leaders of Bihar including Dr. Rajendra Prasad & Dr. Anugrah Narayan Sinha visited Bihar to convey the conclusions of the "Vardha Accord" as well as to charter an action plan for Bihar during the Quit India Movement, in an important meeting at Sadaquat Ashram.
+In 1942 came Gandhi's battle cry of "Do or Die" for the "Quit India Movement".
+Before this, senior leaders of Bihar including Rajendra Prasad & Anugrah Narayan Sinha visited Bihar to convey the conclusions of the "Vardha Accord" as well as to charter an action plan for Bihar during the Quit India Movement, in an important meeting at Sadaquat Ashram.
 Sri Krishna Ballabh Sahay was a notable contributor to this plan.
 "Quit India Movement" was launched with great fierceness all over India and K B Sahay led the movement at Hazaribagh.
 The British Government ordered immediate arrest of all its leaders.
-An order to arrest K B Sahay was passed by Deputy Commissioner, Hazaribagh (Order No.: 132 of 10.08.1942) and the very next day he was sent off to jail.
-In jail, he was instrumental in the escape of Jayaprakash Narayan from jail along with his associates namely Rama Nandan Mishra, Yogendra Shukla, Suraj Narayan Singh, Sri Gulab Chand Gupta and Sri Shaligram Singh on 9 November 1942.
+An order to arrest Sahay was passed by Deputy Commissioner, Hazaribagh (Order No.: 132 of 10.08.1942) and the very next day he was sent off to jail.
+In jail, he was instrumental in the escape of Jayaprakash Narayan from Hazaribagh Central jail along with his associates namely Rama Nandan Mishra, Yogendra Shukla, Suraj Narayan Singh, Sri Gulab Chand Gupta and Sri Shaligram Singh on 9 November 1942.
 As a consequence, he was sent off to Bhagalpur jail with orders for rigorous imprisonment.

 Political life

-Earlier, when provincial autonomy was granted by the British Raj, Shri K B Sahay was elected to the Bihar Legislative Assembly in 1936 and was made a parliamentary secretary in Sri Krishna Sinha's ministry in 1937.
+Earlier, when provincial autonomy was granted by the British Raj, Sahay was elected to the Bihar Legislative Assembly in 1936 and was made a parliamentary secretary in Sri Krishna Singh's ministry in 1937.